 - Add/remove services

-For details, see Using the web console for managing firewall.
+For details, see Managing firewall using the web console.

 18.3.
 Subscription management